 Benidorm is a one of the top tourist destinations on the eastern Spanish coastline.
 This amazing city lies on the northern Costa Blanca.
-A mecca for party goers and groups, Benidorm is famous for it’s vibrant nightlife.
-There is so much more to this city than partying.
+A mecca for party goers and groups, Benidorm is famous for it’s vibrant nightlife but there is so much more to this city than partying.

 Attractions & Things to do in Benidorm